H.E.R.B.I.E.: Marvel Zombies

 Several H.E.R.B.I.E. units from Earth-2149 appear in Marvel Zombies.
 These versions serve as security for the abandoned Baxter Building.

 Old Man Quill

-A possible future variant of H.E.R.B.I.E. appears in Old Man Quill.
+A possible future version of H.E.R.B.I.E. appears in Old Man Quill.
 This version survived in the Baxter Building's wreckage for 55 years.

 Ultimate Marvel

 Several H.E.R.B.I.E. units from Earth-1610 appear in Ultimate Fantastic Four.
 These versions come in small, hovering models and large mechs that serve as guards.